w3spi5/infomaniak/readme.md

 ### Version 3.0
 - Corrections of bugs
 - Adding IPAPI class to get location information from listeners (optional)

+### Version 3.1
+- Adding "Lite" class to obtain essential informations only

 ## License